AndrewSRea/My_Learning_Port/Bootstrap/Components/README.md

 #### Text

-Place any freeform text within a dropdown menu with text and use [spacing utilities]().
-Note that you'll likely need additional sizing styles to constrain the menu width.
+Place any freeform text within a dropdown menu with text and use [spacing utilities](). <!-- link to Utilities folder / Spacing --> Note that you'll likely need additional sizing styles to constrain the menu width.
 ```
 <div class="dropdown-menu p-4 text-muted" style="max-width: 200px;">
     <p>